nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/2. Writing, Running, and Fixing Code in C/README.md

 While UNIX has a graphical interface (GUI), its users often make use of the _command line_.
 In its simplest usage, the command line has you type the name of the program you want to run, whereas a GUI-based operating system might have you double-click on an icon of the program you want to run.
 The command line interface can be intimidating or frustrating at first, but an expert user will often prefer the command line to a GUI.
 Beyond being the natural environment to program in, it allows for us to perform more sophisticated tasks, especially automating those which might otherwise be repetitive.

 To reach a command line prompt, you will need to use a terminal emulator (commonly referred to as just a "terminal"), which is a program that emulates a text-mode terminal.
-If you are running a UNIX based system (Linux or Mac OSX), a terminal is available natively.
-In Linux, if you are using the graphical environment, you can run xterm, or you can switch to an actual text-mode terminal by pressing Ctrl-Alt-F1 (to switch back to the graphical interface, you can press Ctrl-Alt-F7).
-If you are running Mac OSX, you can run the Terminal application (typically found under Applications >Utilities).

 If you are running Windows, there are some command line options (typically called cmd or command, depending the version of Windows), however, these tend to be quite simplistic by UNIX standards.
 In fact, the Windows command prompt behaves entirely differently and uses different commands than a Unix shell.
 You could install a tool called Cygwin, which provides the basics of a UNIX environment if you wanted.

 __Command line arguments:__

-Many UNIX commands take arguments on the command line to specify exactly what they should do.
 In general, command line arguments are separated from the command name (and each other) by white space (one or more spaces or tabs).
-For example, ls -a .. will display "all" files in the parent directory, including those that are usually not displayed.
+For example, `ls -a ..` will display "all" files in the parent directory, including those that are usually not displayed.
+With no arguments, `ls` lists the contents of the current directory.
+If you specify one or more path names as arguments, `ls` will list information about them.

 The ".." is an argument that tells ls which directory to display the contents of.
 The argument "-a" is an example of an “option.”
+The -a option requests that ls list all files.
+By contrast, its default behavior is to skip over files whose names begin with `.` (i.e., a dot).
+While this behavior may seem odd, it arises from the UNIX convention that files are named with a `.` if and only if you typically do not want to see them.

 Options are arguments that differ from “normal” arguments in that they start with a hyphen "-" and change the behavior of the command, rather than specifying the typical details of the program.
+For example, for `ls` the `-l` option requests that ls print extra information about each file that it lists.

-There are a handful of useful directory-related commands that you should know.
-The first is cd, which stands for “change directory.”
+There are a handful of useful directory related commands that you should know.
+The first is `cd`, which stands for “change directory.”
 This command changes the current directory to a different directory that you specify as its command line argument.

-Another useful command is ls which lists the contents of a directory—what files and directories are inside of it.
-With no arguments, ls lists the contents of the current directory.
-If specify one or more path names as arguments, ls will list information about them.
-For path names that specify directories, ls will display the contents of the directories.

-The _ls_ command also can take special arguments called “options”.
-For example, for _ls_ the -l option requests that _ls_ print extra information about each file that it lists.
-The -a option requests that _ls_ list all files.
-By contrast, its default behavior is to skip over files whose names begin with `.` (i.e., a dot).
-While this behavior may seem odd, it arises from the UNIX convention that files are named with a `.` if and only if you typically do not want to see them.
-One common use of these “dot files” is for configuration files (or directories).
-For example, a command shell (which parses and executes the commands you type at the prompt) maintains a configuration file in each user’s home directory.
-For the command shell _bash_, this file is called _.bashrc_.
-For the command shell _tsch_, this file is called _.cshrc_.

-Two other useful directory-related commands are _mkdir_ and _rmdir_.
-The mkdir command takes one argument and creates a directory by the specified name.
-The rmdir command takes one argument and removes (deletes) the specified directory.
-To delete a directory using rmdir, the directory must be empty (it must contain no files or directories, except for . and .. which cannot be deleted).
+Two other useful directory-related commands are `mkdir` and `rmdir`.
+The `mkdir` command takes one argument and creates a directory by the specified name.
+The `rmdir` command takes one argument and removes (deletes) the specified directory.
+To delete a directory using `rmdir`, the directory must be empty (it must contain no files or directories, except for . and .. which cannot be deleted).

 __Displaying Files:__

-Commands to display the contents of files: _cat, more, less, head,_ and _tail_.
+Commands to display the contents of files: `cat`, `more`, `less`, `head`, and `tail`.

-The first of these, _cat_, reads one or more files, concatenates them together (which is where it gets its name), and prints them out.
+The first of these, `cat`, reads one or more files, concatenates them together (which is where it gets its name), and prints them out.
 As you may have guessed by now, cat determines which file(s) to read and print based on its command line arguments.
 It will print out each file you name, in the order that you name them.

-If you do not give _cat_ any command line arguments, then it will read _standard input_ and print it out.
+If you do not give `cat` any command line arguments, then it will read _standard input_ and print it out.
 Typically, standard input is the input of the terminal that you run a program from—meaning it is usually what you type.
-If you just run _cat_ with no arguments, this means it will print back what you type in.
 While that may sound somewhat useless, it can become more useful when either standard input or standard output (where it prints: typically the terminal’s screen) are _redirected or piped_ somewhere else.

-While you can use _cat_ to display the contents of a file, you typically want a bit more functionality than just printing the file out.
-The more command displays one screenfull and then waits until you press a key before displaying the next screenfull.
-It gets its name from the fact that it prompts ---_More_-- to indicate that you should press a key to see more text.
-The _less_ command supercedes _more_ and provides more functionality: you can scroll up and down with the arrow keys, and search for text.
-Many systems actually run less whenever you ask for more.
+While you can use `cat` to display the contents of a file, you typically want a bit more functionality than just printing the file out.
+The `more` command displays one screenfull and then waits until you press a key before displaying the next screenfull.
+It gets its name from the fact that it prompts `---_More_---` to indicate that you should press a key to see more text.
+The `less` command supercedes `more` and provides more functionality: you can scroll up and down with the arrow keys, and search for text.
+Many systems actually run `less` whenever you ask for `more`.

-There are also commands to show just the start (_head_) or just the end (_tail_) of a file.
+There are also commands to show just the start (`head`) or just the end (`tail`) of a file.
 Each of these commands can take an argument of how many lines to display from the requested file.
-Of course, for full details on any of these commands, see their man pages.
+Of course, for full details on any of these commands, see their `man` pages.

 Note that these commands just let you view the contents of files.

 __Moving, Copying, and Deleting:__

-Another task you may wish to perform is to move (_mv_), copy (_cp_), or delete (_rm_—stands for “remove”) files.
+Another task you may wish to perform is to move (`mv`), copy (`cp`), or delete (`rm`—stands for “remove”) files.
 The first two take a source and a destination, in that order.
 That is where to move (or copy) the file from, followed by where to move (or copy) it to.
 If you give either of these commands more than 2 arguments, they assume that the first N-1 are sources, and the last is the destination, which must be a directory.
 In this case, each of the sources is moved (or copied) into that directory, keeping its original filename.

 The _rm_ command takes any number of arguments, and deletes each file that you specify.
 If you want to delete a directory, you can use the rmdir command instead.
 If you use rmdir, the directory must be empty—it must contain no files or subdirectories (other than . and ..).
 You can also use _rm_ to recursively delete all files and directories contained within a directory by giving it the -r option.